zilti/RSSExpansion/README.md

 **Real Solar System Expansion** (RSSExpansion) is an add-on for Real Solar System, adding multiple new planetary bodies to the Real Solar System (RSS) modification.
 New bodies include:

 * Various asteroids and comets (67P, Bennu, Chariklo, Halley, Ida & Dactyl, Juno, Lutetia and Pallas).
 * Small satellites for Jupiter (Adrastea, Amalthea, Metis), Saturn (Daphnis, Epimetheus, Hyperion, Janus, Pan, Pandora, Phoebe, Prometheus), Neptune (Proteus) and Pluto (Hydra, Kerberos, Nix, Styx).
 * Trans-Neptunian dwarf planets (Makemake, Orcus & Vanth, Sedna).

 **[Original KSP forum thread][RSSEX:original-forum-link]**

 ## Installation:

 1. Download the latest version of Module Manager for your respective KSP version.
 2. Download the latest version of Real Solar System, along with the required texture pack, for your respective KSP version..
 3. Install the mods according to the instructions provided by each one.
 4. Download the latest version of Real Solar System Expansion (RSSExpansion) for your respective KSP version.
 5. Extract the contents of the RSSExpansion .zip file and move the resulting "RSSExpansion" and "RSSExpansionTextures" folders inside the GameData folder.
-The final file and folder structure should look like this:

-        * GameData/
-        *   ModuleManager.X.X.XX.X.dll
-        *   Kopernicus
-        *   ModularFlightIntegrator
-        *   RealSolarSystem
-        *   RSS-Textures
-        *   RSSExpansion
-        *   RSSExpansionTextures
+Note: make sure that you have removed any previous RSSExpansion installations beforehand.
 7. Launch KSP and try to explore all the new worlds!

 ## License: